Ever since its discovery atop a hill in Germany in

 Egyptians and other ancient civilisations.

-From his interpretation, Wayne agrees with other researchers
+From my interpretation, I agree with other researchers

 who say the disc maps out the Pleiades among its 32 stars, but

-Firstly, he has only recently realised that there appears
+Firstly, I have only recently realised that there appears

 to be an interpretation of the Milky Way in relation to the position

 of the Pleiades which scholars seem to agree upon.
-Once he had made this simple deduction, the missing Orion constellation
+Once I had made this simple deduction, the missing Orion constellation

 fell into place.
 It was perfectly presented.
 There are three dots